 In many cases, you'll just write the check as you would normally, and bank staff will add the certification.
-As an alternative, you can simply get a cashier's check.
+As an alternative, you can obtain a cashier's check.

 Certified Checks vs. Cashier’s Checks

-Cashier’s checks are very similar to certified checks, and they might be easier to find if you need to pay with certified funds.
+Cashier’s checks are similar to certified checks, and they might be easier to find when you need to pay with certified funds.

-With a certified check, the account holder (an individual – that might be you) writes a check, and the bank certifies the check.
-The funds come from your account when the check is eventually deposited or cashed.
+With a certified check, the account holder (possibly an individual like you) writes a check, and the bank certifies the check.
+The funds come from your account when the recipient eventually deposits or cashes the check.

-With a cashier’s check, you essentially pay the bank (by handing over cash or having the funds transferred out of your account), and the bank creates a check written out to your payee.
-When the check is eventually paid out, the money comes from the bank’s account – not yours.
+With a cashier’s check, you essentially pay the bank (by providing cash or having the funds transferred out of your account), and the bank creates a check written out to your payee.
+When the check is eventually paid out, the money comes from the bank’s account, not yours.

 Anything Can Be Faked

-If you’re concerned about getting ripped off, there are several ways to reduce your risk:
+If you’re concerned about getting ripped off, you can reduce your risk in several ways.

 Cash the check: Take the check to a branch of the same bank that the funds are coming from and try to get cash immediately.
-The teller will quickly be able to tell if anything is wrong.
+A teller might be able to spot problems.

 Trust your gut: If something seems wrong, it probably is.
-Look for common red flags, such as transactions where you’re supposed to deposit a check and then send some of the money to somebody else (especially if you’re supposed to send with a wire transfer or Western Union).
-When you start making phone calls and things don’t add up – especially if the obvious signs like misspellings and poor print quality are present – it’s best to hold on to your pocketbook.
+Look for common red flags, such as transactions where you’re supposed to deposit a check and then send a portion of the proceeds to somebody else (especially if you’re supposed to send with a wire transfer or Western Union).
+When you start making phone calls and things don’t add up – especially if obvious signs like misspellings and poor print quality are present – it’s wise to pause and keep your money safe.

 Other Forms of Certified Funds

 A certified check isn’t the only way to pay with certified funds.
-Any instrument that is treated as “guaranteed” or “cleared” money might do the trick.
-Every seller has his own criteria, but you might also be able to pay with:
+Any instrument banks treat as “guaranteed” or “cleared” money might be acceptable.
+Every seller has their own criteria, but you might also be able to pay with: